sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 <a href="" id="browser-setdefaultsearchengine"></a>**Browser/SetDefaultSearchEngine**
 <p style="margin-left: 20px">Added in Windows 10, version 1703.
 Allows you configure the default search engine for your employees.
 By default, your employees can change the default search engine at any time.
 If you want to prevent your employees from changing the default search engine that you set, you can do so by configuring the AllowSearchEngineCustomization policy.

-<p style="margin-left: 20px">You must specify a link to the OpenSearch XML file that contains, at a minimum, the short name and the URL to the search engine.
+<p style="margin-left: 20px">You must specify a link to the OpenSearch XML file that contains, at a minimum, the short name and the URL template (HTTPS) of the search engine.
+For more information about creating the OpenSearch XML file, see [Search provider discovery](https://developer.microsoft.com/en-us/microsoft-edge/platform/documentation/dev-guide/browser/search-provider-discovery/).
 If you want your employees to use the Microsoft Edge factory settings for the default search engine for their market, set the string EDGEDEFAULT; otherwise, if you want your employees to use Bing as the default search engine, set the string EDGEBING.

 <p style="margin-left: 20px">If this setting is not configured, the default search engine is set to the one specified in App settings and can be changed by your employees.
 If this setting is disabled, the policy-set search engine will be removed, and, if it is the current default, the default will be set back to the factory Microsoft Edge search engine for the market.